mappmechanic/super-button-web-component/Steps/tutorial4-Template Tag & Slot Element.md

 ### Step 1:

-Now firstly we will move all the HTML code and the CSS style code into a new **<template />** tag, which was initially passed to the innerHTML property of the shadowRoot object.
+Now firstly we will move all the HTML code and the CSS style code into a new ```<template>``` tag, which was initially passed to the innerHTML property of the shadowRoot object.

 Add the following code to the beginning of the **super-button.html** file: